ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Inspector Parameters

- * **Model Container:** The GameObject that contains the actual renderers for the controller model.
-Will default to the actual controller GameObject if none is provided.
  * **Model Element Paths:** A collection of strings that determine the path to the controller model sub elements for identifying the model parts at runtime.
 If the paths are left empty they will default to the model element paths of the selected SDK Bridge.
   * The available model sub elements are:
     * `Body Model Path`: The overall shape of the controller.